aquametalabs/django-cached-field/README.rst

 ----

 * All my tests are in the project I pulled this out of, but based on models therein.
 I don't have experience making tests for standalone django libraries.
 Someone wanna point me to a tutorial?
-* Argument-passed, custom-named calculat/flag/&c.-methods are stubbed in, but not done.
 * Recalculation task will not adapt to recalculation_needed_field_name option
 * Replace use of _recalculation_needed regex with class-level registry of cached fields.
-* I should probably make sure I'm covering all the field types, not just the ones I've ever cared about.
-* The docs are a lie: do the south integration.
-* See if I can dispense with the need to inherit from ModelWithCachedFields explicitly (contribute_to_class?).
-* Finish docs.
 * Fix race condition with https://github.com/davehughes/django-transaction-signals ?
 * Or maybe with https://github.com/chrisdoble/django-celery-transactions ?